 There are 3 types of reverse mortgages :

 - Single-purpose reverse mortgages - are the least expensive option.
-It's offered by state & local > government agencies and non-profit organizations.
-The downside is that the loan may only be used for > one purpose.
+It's offered by state & local government agencies and non-profit organizations.
+The downside is that the loan may only be used for one purpose.
 This purpose must be specified by the lender.
-Homeowners with low or moderate income > are qualified to take these loans. > - Home Equity Conversion Mortages (HECM) - is the most popularly used among the three.
-It's a > federally-insured reverse mortgages under the U.S Department of Housing and Urban Development (HUD). > unlike single-purpose reverse mortgages, HECM loans can be used for any purposes. > - Type of selected Reverse Mortgage
+Homeowners with low or moderate income are qualified to take these loans.

+- Home Equity Conversion Mortgages (HECM) - is the most popularly used among the three.
+It's a federally-insured reverse mortgage under the U.S Department of Housing and Urban Development (HUD). unlike single-purpose reverse mortgages, HECM loans can be used for any purposes.

+- Type of selected Reverse Mortgage

 - The appraised value of the house property

 - Financial assessment of ability to pay property tax and homeowner's insurance

 The older you are as the homeowner, the more equity you'll have in your house.
 The less money you owe from the house, the more money you can get from the loan.